-The northern end of the Market Place

-A historic photograph of Quebec Street records its northern end with a range of houses and shopfronts.
+The northern end of the Market Place A historic photograph of Quebec Street records its northern end with a range of houses and shopfronts.
 It is evident from this image that this street has accumulated a more back-of-house character since this image, although much of its historic character has been retained.
 The buildings on the far right hand side of the image now have blocked in windows with those remaining being converted to uPVC.
 The adjacent building had a small shopfront which has since been blocked in and a form of large opening on the first floor.
 These buildings have since been rendered and have lost much of their historic character.
 However, the shopfronts just visible in the left hand side of the photograph record that the west side of Quebec Street has retained a substantial amount of its historic character with a high level of survival of Victorian timber shopfronts.
-The eastern side of Quebec street, further to the south and out of shot of this image, has experienced a higher level of change with the rear of modern buildings along the Market Place and blocked in former Corn Exchange window creating a more back of house feel than it would historically have had.
+The shops along the western side would have historically formed the western side of the Market Place whist those on the east are later infills.
+It is likely that these changes occurred in the late seventeenth or early eighteenth century as maps from the late eighteenth century record buildings on the east side of Quebec Street.
+The eastern side of Quebec Street, further to the south and out of shot of this image, has experienced a higher level of change with the rear of modern buildings along the Market Place and blocked in former Corn Exchange window creating a more back of house feel than it would historically have had.